 - 1. Allows its ad valorem taxes owed the County to become delinquent and fails to timely and properly follow the legal procedures for their protest and /or contest; - 2.
-Violates any of the terms and conditions of the abatement agreement; or - 3.
-Vacates any of the improvements subject to the agreement before the term of the abatement; and fails to cure during the cure period.
+Violates any of the terms and conditions of the abatement agreement; or

-NOTE 13 - TAX ABATEMENT
+NOTE 14 - TAX ABATEMENT (Cont.)